 AKA Pause clean deadlift

-The clean segment deadlift is a pull variation that includes one or more pauses on the way up to strengthen and reinforce the position of the lifter during the pull of the clean.
+The clean segment deadlift is a clean deadlift with one or more pauses on the way up.

 Set the clean starting position and brace the trunk tightly.
 Push with the legs through the whole foot against the floor similarly to a squat.
 Maintain even balance over the whole foot and actively keep the bar as close to the legs as possible.